cecilphillip-stripe/stripe-checkout-events-sample/Readme.md

 # Events Storefront sample integration using Stripe Checkout

 ## What's in the box
-This sample is split into two projects
+This sample is split into a few  projects
 * [StripeEventsCheckout.ApiServer](src/StripeEventsCheckout.ApiServer/) - ASP.NET Core HTTP API backend that hosts endpoints for managing the checkout session and wehbooks
 * [StripeEventsCheckout.BlazorUI/](src/StripeEventsCheckout.BlazorUI/) - Frontend UI built with Blazor and Tailwind CSS.
+* [StripeEventsCheckout.Tools](src/StripeEventsCheckout.Tools/) - .NET CLI tool for seeding Stripe product data

 ## Requirements
 * .NET SDK 6.0+